 Despite its similarities to an L7 chondite, certain elemental ratios such as Fe/Mn and Ca/Na were inconsistent with those known from any ordinary chondrite group, and therefore an O-isotopic analysis was conducted.
 Based on the values from the completed analysis, conducted at the University of Western Ontario (T. Larson and F. Longstaffe), it was demonstrated that the O-isotope plot of NWA 3100 falls along the trend line of the CR chondrites.
 This suggests that NWA 3100 is likely genetically related to the CR carbonaceous chondrite group.
 Studies of the REE pattern for NWA 3100 also demonstrate a similarity to the CR-related, FeO-rich achondrite LEW 88763 (Bunch et al., 2008 and reference therein); however, new analyses of LEW 88763 by Day et al. (2015) led them to propose its reclassification as an anomalous achondrite, possibly related to the ungrouped achondrite NWA 6704 and pairings.

-A cooperative study was undertaken of a number of previously ungrouped achondrites, primitive achondrites, and silicated irons which have O-isotopic compositions that plot along the CR oxygen isotope trend line (Bunch et al., 2005Northern Arizona University, University of Washington, and University of Western Ontario; 36th LPSC, #2308 ).
-Of the meteorites that were studied, including NWA 3100, NWA 801, Tafassasset, NWA 011/2400, LEW 88763, Sombrerete, and NWA 468, it was determined that some or all of them might have originated in the core, mantle, crust, and regolith of a large, at least partially differentiated, CR-type parent body that was subsequently collisionally disaggregated.
+A cooperative study was undertaken of a number of previously ungrouped achondrites, primitive achondrites, and silicated irons which have O-isotopic compositions that plot along the CR oxygen isotope trend line (Bunch et al., 2005Northern Arizona University, University of Washington, and University of Western Ontario).
+From the meteorites that were studied, including NWA 3100, NWA 801, Tafassasset, NWA 011 pairing group, LEW 88763, Sombrerete, and NWA 468, it was determined that some or all of them may have originated in the core, mantle, crust, and chondritic regolith of a large, at least partially differentiated CR-type parent body that was subsequently collisionally disaggregated.
 Compared to all other meteorite groups, both CR chondrites and IIC irons have significant δ183W excesses, have elevated δ15N, and share similar Mo isotope systematics, and therefore a genetic link is inferred (Kruijer et al. (2017; Budde et al., 2018).